 An incomplete "I" must be removed by contract in a manner prescribed by the instructor & the Coordinator of Adult Healthcare.
-If the incomplete "I" is not removed within the prescribed by the instructor no later than December 31 for an "I" given in a spring or summer semester; and May 31 for an "I" given in a fall semester.
-If the incomplete is not removed in the prescribed period of time, it will be changed to an "F."
+If the incomplete "I" is not removed within the prescribed timeframe by the instructor (no later than December 31 for an "I" given in a spring or summer semester; and May 31 for an "I" given in a fall semester), it will be changed to an "F."